marcdloeb/CAPP30239_FA22/week_04/line_chart_hw/README.md

 This homework continued our introduction to the fundemental data visualizations in Java Script and D3, familiarizing us with the line and area chart types

+I chose a pink fill, yellow cross-lines and a blue stroke, because of the color contrast between them.
+And because I think that pink (fuscia in particular) is a striking color that goes underutilized in data visualization.

 Contents
 area.html: The HTML document that frames the area chart svg, does some CSS styling, and links to the D3 library